 Sam Manicom has ridden the world and written four incredible books.
 But what about the bike that took him so far…

 Before setting off I put on a 43-litre fuel tank and to compensate for the extra weight up front, and for the fact that I suspected we’d hit a few potholes, I put in progressive fork springs.
 I upgraded the rear suspension to a WP shock.
-I also stuck on a couple of

-hand guards and an engine bash-plate, plus a bash-plate on the centre stand so that the exhaust system was protected too.
+I also stuck on a couple of handguards and an engine bash-plate, plus a bash-plate on the centre stand so that the exhaust system was protected too.

 A stainless steel 10-litre water tank and another 10-litres of fuel were fitted on the other side, though I only needed the latter once.
 I extended and strengthened her side stand, and made a larger foot.
 I put on compression plates to help out when the fuel was particularly poor.
 So actually she’s fairly standard.

 Over her lifetime she’s had four drive shafts – the first one I broke, the second I wore out, and the third was a combination of wear and a bubble in the casting.
-Most of the work has been general servicing and on the trip I tried as much as possible to do servicing at half intervals, particularly when I was riding in really hot, hard-going places.
-Cables, filters etc and a new wiring loom around the four-year mark, but that was preventative work on a just-in-case basis.
+Most of the work has been general servicing and on the trip, I tried as much as possible to do servicing at half intervals, particularly when I was riding in really hot, hard-going places.
+Cables, filters etc and new wiring loom around the four-year mark, but that was preventative work on a just-in-case basis.
 Electrics are black magic to me.

 Around 5,000 miles ago I had the gearbox rebuilt for the first time.
-She’s on the same pistons, but has a new set of valves and guides.
+She’s on the same pistons but has a new set of valves and guides.
 More recently we’ve fitted an EME charging system to her.
-I occasionally run a GPS, and use heated grips and a heated jacket as I ride year round.
+I occasionally run a GPS and use heated grips and a heated jacket as I ride year-round.